stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

 which, etc., instead we have only two options:

-1. Specify beginning from which phase given rewrite rule or inline/specialize pragma should be allowed.
+1. Specify beginning from which phase given rewrite rule or inline/specialize pragma should be enabled.

-2. Specify up to which phase (not including) some thing sholud be active.
+2. Specify up to which phase (not including) a rule should be enabled.

 The syntactic part boils down to adding `[n]` or `[~n]` after pragma name.
 GHC user tutorial has a really nice table that we absolutely must have here: